DimMil24/BookStoreClient/README.md

 ## Admin Page

-Books can be added, edited and deleted.
+Books can be added, edited and deleted only if the user is logged in.

 ![Admin Page](assets/adminPage.gif)